 Type of studies

 At least 150 credits at a science programme or at a science programme in engineering including One-Dimensional Calculus 1, One-Dimensional Calculus 2, Linear Algebra, Differential Equations and Introductory programming or equivalent.
-Swedish for basic eligibility for higher education programmes and English A/5.
+Proficiency in English and Swedish equivalent to the level required for basic eligibility for higher studies.
 Requirements for Swedish only apply if the course is held in Swedish.